Skin Redness

 Applying unknown or harsh substances to irritated skin carries a risk of further sensitivity.
 Strong essential oils and heavily fragranced products may intensify discomfort in already-affected areas.

 Rapidly spreading redness, severe pain, blistering, or the presence of systemic symptoms such as fever or malaise may warrant prompt evaluation.
+A red streak extending from a wound or area of injury is specifically flagged in general first-aid references as a pattern that should be assessed promptly.

 When to seek medical care